andyhasit/redrunner/packages/babel-plugin-redrunner/README.md

 #babel-plugin-redrunner

-A babel plugin for RedRunner.
+The babel plugin for RedRunner.

 ## Overview